Work with Delta Lake table history

 directory, which is stored alongside table data.
 To optimize checkpoint querying, Delta Lake aggregates table versions to Parquet checkpoint files, preventing the need to read all JSON versions of table history.
 Databricks optimizes checkpointing frequency for data size and workload.
 Users should not need to interact with checkpoints directly.
 The checkpoint frequency is subject to change without notice.

-To time travel to a previous version, you must retain both the log and the data files for that version.
+To query a previous table version, you must retain both the log and the data files for that version.

 delta.logRetentionDuration = "interval <interval>"